bberak/react-native-game-engine-template/README.md

 ## How to start

-Firstly, clone the repo and setup git:
+Firstly, clone the repo and configure git tracking:

 ```
 git clone https://github.com/bberak/react-native-game-engine-template.git